robertjwilson/ggplot2-theme/README.md

 # ggplot2-theme
-a ggplot2 designed to make it easier to create publication quality figures
+A ggplot2 theme designed to make it easier to create publication quality figures